What is Vivitrol?

 How Long Does Vivitrol Last?

-Vivitrol can be an effective treatment for both alcoholism and opioid addiction.
+Vivitrol is typically administered via injection once a month.
+The medication can stay in your system for up to four weeks.
+The substance can be an effective treatment for both alcoholism and opioid addiction.
 Taking this medication has some risks and side effects, but these are typically mild and rarely life-threatening.
 If you or someone you know is struggling with addiction, it is essential to seek medical help.

-Vivitrol Treatment at Soledad House
+Treatment Opportunities at Soledad House

 At Soledad House, we offer Vivitrol treatment for alcoholism and opioid addiction.
 Our team of experts will work with you to create a customized treatment plan that meets your unique needs.
 Contact us today to learn more about our Vivitrol treatment options.